Are there any data breach notification requirements?

 - if there is a delay in communicating the incident, the reasons for the delay.

 Individual unauthorized information disclosures or access may be resolved directly between the employer (as the data controller) and the employee (as the impacted data subject).
 In the event that there is no agreement, the employer would be subject to the penalties.
-More detailed instructions relating to responding to a data breach may be announced by the national authority prior to the Law going into effect.
+More detailed instructions relating to responding to a data breach may be announced by the national data protection authority in the future.